Geeteh/Object-Oriented-Programming/Assignment 2/README.md

 # Assignment 2
-## Factorial.java , FibTest.java , Ramanujan.java, FunctionTest.java , Polynomial.java , Function.java , RamanujanBig.java , SinFunc.java , CosFunc.java , PolyFunc.java
+## Factorial.java , FibTest.java , Ramanujan.java, FunctionTest.java , Poly.java , Function.java , RamanujanBig.java , SinFunc.java , CosFunc.java , PolyFunc.java
 ### Factorial - Factorial.java
 Contains a method ***public static long calculate(long n)*** which recursively calculates n!, where 0! = 1 and n! = n(n − 1)!.
 Prints out an error
 and exits if n < 0 or n > 20, since factorial is not defined for negative numbers and will overflow Java’s long variable with larger numbers.